Disclosure: This post may contain affiliate links. If you click and buy, I may earn a commission at no extra cost to you.

 Small reps beat big plans.
 Tomorrow, repeat with a slightly better prompt or checklist.

-Related topics: cad, design, 3d printing.
+Related topics: calibration, first layer, 3d printing.

 If you found this useful, bookmark it and reuse the templates.
 The real payoff is repetition.